 Key concepts for everyday usage and a basic understanding of ZFS:

 As mentioned before, ZFS is both a file system and a volume manager in one, hence it's different to more traditional approaches and has its own naming conventions:

 - Physical devices such as hard drives and SSDs are called ZVols and organized into groups known as VDEVs (virtual devices).

 - One Zpool can contain any number of Datasets (Files and directories) and/or Zvols.
 Zpool groups your storage devices and presents the storage pools as one device to the system.
-Zpools can be formed out of one single Zvol (disk) or several , it can contain drives and Vdevs of different sizes and it's very effective at using all sort of different drives, it is also excellent at extracting good performance out of an heterogeneous "pile of disks".
+Zpools can be formed out of one single Zvol (disk) or several, it can contain drives and Vdevs of different sizes and it's very effective at using all sort of different drives, it is also excellent at extracting good performance out of a heterogeneous "pile of disks".

-- ZVOLs or ZFS Volumes are virtual block devices (mostly like your C: disk on a windows PC or an sda1 device in Linux) that the OS can use as it were a local HDD (remember that physical discs can be, and usually are on a different machine or on a NAS on the network).
-This feature is what's most useful for a container centric architecture because it makes vary easy to surface a "chunk" of storage as a local device inside the container and also to virtually move them around as needed.
+- ZVOLs or ZFS Volumes are virtual block devices (mostly like your C: disk on a Windows PC or an sda1 device in Linux) that the OS can use as it were a local HDD (remember that physical discs can be, and usually are on a different machine or on a NAS on the network).
+This feature is what's most useful for a container-centric architecture because it makes very easy to surface a "chunk" of storage as a local device inside the container and also to virtually move them around as needed.

 If it's so good, why isn't it the default FS in all OSs?